Man behind New Year's attack visited New Orleans before, recorded video with smart glasses, FBI says

 “All investigative details and evidence that we have now still support that Jabbar acted alone here in New Orleans,” said Raia.
 “We have not seen any indications of an accomplice in the United States, but we are still looking into potential associates in the U.S. and outside of our borders.”

-Lyonel Myrthil, FBI special agent in charge of the New Orleans Field Office, said Jabbar traveled to Cairo in the summer of 2023 and then to Canada a few days later.
+Lyonel Myrthil, FBI special agent in charge of the New Orleans Field Office, said Jabbar traveled to Cairo in the summer of 2023 and then to the Canadian province of Ontario a few days later.

 “Our agents are getting answers to where he went, who he met with and how those trips may or may not tie into his actions here,” Myrthil said.